 If you want to phone them, you can contact EWS at this number +1 (800) 325-7775.

-Do remember however that if the information is correct, it may be difficult to remove it.
+Do remember however that if the information is correct, it may and will be difficult to remove it.

-However, if the listing is referring to unpaid fees that have been paid but with fine, you may remove them easily.
+On the other hand, if the listing is referring to unpaid fees that have been paid but with a fine, you may remove them easily.
 There is some basic information that you need to provide.
 You will have to provide your:

 You should be able to see the results within 30 days and if your request has been granted then you should see negative points on your file removed.
 In that case, congratulations and go apply for a new account.

 If your request has not been accepted, then you can file a review.
 This is the last resort and doing this allows the bank to exercise their judgment to review your application in detail.
 If you still don’t get access, then it is time to mend your reputation through other means.

 If you requested your report and found some records that don’t look right, you may be a victim of ID theft.
 Comparitech conducted a study and reported that account takeovers saw a huge increase in recent years.
 In 2020, total identity fraud losses amounted to $56 billion.
 This is confirmed by FTC reports:

 EWS does not charge a fee for investigating disputed information.
 A dispute must include your consumer ID number, descriptions of a specific piece of information that is incorrect, a detailed description of why you believe the information is incomplete or inaccurate.